MisterOwlPT/traefik-auth-api/README.md

 - Check the browser's console and a message should appear: `I am making an unauthenticated request (authenticated = false)`;
 - The authentication server should print a new log message: `Received authentication request with permissions set to 'false'`;
 - No pop-up alert should appear on your browser window;
-- Check the browser's console and an error should appear: `GET http://backend.localhost/ 401 (Unauthorized)`.
+- Check the browser's console and an error (non CORS-related) should appear: `GET http://backend.localhost/ 401 (Unauthorized)`.